-The AAST Aortic Occlusion for Resuscitation in Trauma and Acute Care Surgery registry was initiated in 2013 and prospectively identifies and collects data for trauma patients requiring AO from several ACS Level 1 centers in the United States.
+The AAST Aortic Occlusion for Resuscitation in Trauma and Acute Care Surgery registry was initiated in 2013.
+The study prospectively identifies and collects data for trauma patients requiring AO from several ACS Level 1 centers in the United States.
 Presentation, intervention, and outcome variables are being collected and analyzed to compare REBOA and open AO.
-There are now significant numbers of ER-REBOA™ patients enrolled in this registry.
+There are significant numbers of ER-REBOA™ Catheter patients enrolled in this registry.
 An interim report was published in the Journal of Trauma and Acute Care Surgery in 2016 and a final report is expected in 2018.

-The multicenter ABO trauma registry was established in September 2014 when REBOA practicing centers in 6 countries (Sweden, Italy, Finland, Russia, Israel, and Japan) were invited to join.
+The multicenter ABO trauma registry was established in September 2014 when REBOA practicing centers in six countries (Sweden, Italy, Finland, Russia, Israel, and Japan) were invited to join.
 The registry includes both retrospective and prospective REBOA cases.
 Demographics, injury patterns, hemodynamic variables, REBOA-specific data, complications and 30-days mortality are being reported and analyzed.
-An interim report was published in the European Journal of Trauma and Emergency Medicine Surgery in August 2017 and future reports are planned by the authors.
+An interim report was published in the European Journal of Trauma and Emergency Medicine Surgery in August 2017 with future reports planned by the authors.

 DoD funded Emergent Truncal Hemorrhage Observational Study

-The DoD funded Emergent Truncal Hemorrhage Observational Study was initiated in June 2017 and includes six Level 1 Trauma Centers in the US.
-The study will collect detailed prospective information on current use of the Prytime ER-REBOA™ Catheter and other emergent truncal hemorrhage control interventions (open thoracotomy, IR, or laparotomy), outcomes and complications after treatment of non-compressible truncal hemorrhage arising below the diaphragm in up to 500 patients.
+The Department of Defense (DoD) funded Emergent Truncal Hemorrhage Observational Study was initiated in June 2017.
+The study, based in the United States, included six Level 1 Trauma Centers.
+Enrollment of new patients ended on June 15, 2018 with over 450 patients included in the study.
+The study is the first prospective observational investigation designed to collect detailed information on the ER-REBOA™ Catheter and other emergent truncal hemorrhage control interventions (open thoracotomy, IR, laparotomy).
+The study also collected information on outcomes and complications after treatment of non-compressible truncal hemorrhage arising below the diaphragm.
+Analysis of study data is ongoing.